QlikFreak/evolcon_widgets/README.md

 2. Open the Qlik Dev Hub.
 On the start page, click **+** and select **Import widget library**.
 3. Locate the ZIP file containing the widget library to import and then click **Open**.

-## Demo App
+#### Demo App
 Don't forget to check the demo app included in this package.
 It contains some examples of all the widgets in the library.

 ## QlikFreak KPI
 Simple KPI with an image on the left.
-It receives only one expression.
 <p align="center"><img src="https://qlikfreak.files.wordpress.com/2018/02/35_1001.png"></p>
+This widget only receives one expression and it has 4 blocks:
+* Image: Link to the image file (JPG, PNG, SVG, etc).
+* Title: First line.
+Usually displays the KPI name, but it can be hidden.
+* KPI: Big number in the middle (your expression).
+* Comment: Third line.
+Useful for comments of comparisons.
+Can be hidden as well.

 ## Authors
 * **Evolcon** [Visit Website](http://evolcon.com/)